Vicodin Withdrawal: Symptoms, Timeline, and Detox

 |Day 6-7||Most physiological symptoms should have subsided by now.
 Psychological symptoms such as craving, anxiety, and depression may persist||Moderate||This phase is more troublesome to the mind than the body.|

 |More than 7||Anxiety and mood problems may linger for the next few weeks or even a month||Moderate||These symptoms do not cause much worry as long as one maintains the normal routine and treatment guidelines|

 What is Vicodin Detox?

 Drug detox is a short-term program which tries to remove as much drug from the bloodstream as possible.
-As the drug starts leaving your body, you will experience a number of undesirable symptoms.
+As the drug starts leaving the body, a patient will experience several undesirable symptoms.
 Doctors can help alleviate many of these symptoms by prescribing medications.
 They will act especially against the drug effects or produce similar but milder effects.

 Medical Detox: Which Medications Are Used To Detox From Vicodin?